 Familiarize yourself with the seasonality of attacks

-As we wrote earlier, orcas follow migrating tuna.
-The first, basic step is to check where attacks most often occur at the time you plan your sail.
-If you find yourself in an area and at a time where there are several attacks per day, maybe this is a hint to plan your trip in different dates?
+As we mentioned earlier, orcas follow migrating tuna.
+The first and most fundamental step in preparation is to check where attacks are most frequent during the season you plan to sail.
+If you find yourself in an area with recent interactions, you can take better precautions.

 Be informed about orca attacks